zaps166/QMPlay2/README.md

 You can change the default audio and video quality of YouTube contents.
 Click on the "Settings" icon on the left of the search bar, change the order of audio and/or video quality priorities and apply changes.
 If the chosen quality won't be found on YouTube content, QMPlay2 will try to use the next entry on the quality list.

-Some YouTube videos don't work without external "youtube-dl" software, so QMPlay2 will download it automatically.
+YouTube videos don't work without external "youtube-dl" software, so QMPlay2 will download it automatically.
 You can remove downloaded "youtube-dl" from settings.

 #### Windows